Higher-speed rail: Malaysia

-The KTM ETS is an inter-city rail service operated by Keretapi Tanah Melayu Berhad utilizing electric multiple units.
-The KTM ETS is the second electric train service to be operated by the Malaysian railway company, after the KTM Komuter service.
+The KTM ETS is an inter-city rail service operated by Keretapi Tanah Melayu Berhad utilising electric multiple units.
+It is the second electric train service to be operated by the Malaysian railway company, after the KTM Komuter service.

-Commencing in August 2010, the ETS is the fastest metre gauge train service in Malaysia and operates along the electrified and double-tracked stretch of the West Coast Line between and on the Malaysia–Thailand border by the Malaysian national railway operator, Keretapi Tanah Melayu.
+Commencing in August 2010, the ETS is the fastest metre gauge train service in Malaysia and operates along the electrified and double-tracked stretch of the West Coast Line between and on the Malaysia–Thailand border, forming part of the north–south rail corridor of Peninsular Malaysia.